Best Places to Travel on Budget

 3. Cambodia, Asia

-Cambodia is not as economical as it used to be, but it is still much more affordable than some of the neighboring countries and just as beautiful.
-Most tourists visit the fascinating country to explore Angkor Wat – the awe-inspiring ruins of the mighty Khmer Empire.
+Cambodia is not as economically strong as it once was, but it remains much more affordable than some neighboring countries and is just as beautiful.
+Most tourists visit the fascinating country to explore Angkor Wat, the awe-inspiring ruins of the mighty Khmer Empire.
 But there are lots more – alluring beaches, amazing people, lush countryside, and dense forests.

-Day-to-day expenses like food, lodging, and transport (especially tuk-tuks) are reasonably priced, making Cambodia a favorite budget destination.
-The entrance fees to the iconic Angkor Wat are a bit expensive ( $62 for a 3-day pass ), but is it too high a price to pay for such a spectacular sight?
-So if you are enamored by history and looking for an incredible, safe, and fun destination, start looking for cheap tickets to Cambodia.
+Day-to-day expenses such as food, lodging, and transportation (especially tuk-tuks) are reasonably priced, making Cambodia a popular budget destination.
+The entrance fees to the iconic Angkor Wat are a bit expensive ($62 for a 3-day pass), but is it too high a price to pay for such a spectacular sight?
+If you are enamored with history and looking for an incredible, safe, and fun destination, start looking for affordable tickets to Cambodia.

 Budget: